terminalcommandnewsletter/everything-chatgpt/README.md

 # Everything ChatGPT
 > A project by [@tercmd](https://twitter.com/tercmd)

 Explore what happens under the hood with the ChatGPT web app.
 And some speculation, of course.
-Create a pull request if you find something interesting.
+[Contribute if you have something interesting related to ChatGPT](./CONTRIBUTING.md)

 ## Table of Contents
 - [Fonts (fonts.txt)](#fonts-fontstxt)